 Here we take a virtual drive in google street view in some Israeli streets, and collect 30 images of traffic lights (basically just screen capturing the browser.
 For only 30 images, we don’t really need fancy stuff like using the street view API).

-The images look like these:
+The images look like as in the picture on the left.

 To mark location of the ground truth traffic lights, we used the utility provided in dlib: https://github.com/davisking/dlib/tree/master/tools/imglab